digigaia/kudu/README.md

 ### MISC

 - move all bin_to_hex and hex_to_bin functions into a dedicated hexutils crate (with dedicated error type)
+  ACTUALLY: use the `hex` crate

 - for Name type: implement .prefix() and check unittests and validity of non-normalized names

 - check if we need to Box a few types in the AntelopeType enum (eg: PublicKey, Signature,...)

 - crypto primitives do not implement WebAuthn key and signatures yet

+- implement action_result in abi and abi_parser

 ## NOTES